-Charles writes regularly on employment law issues for journals such as the Industrial Law Journal and the Employment Law Journal.
-He has contributed to a number of books on the subject and is the author of The Law of TUPE Transfers (Oxford University Press, 2013).
+Charles writes regularly on employment law issues for journals such as the Industrial Law Journal, PM Online and the Employment Law Journal.
+He has contributed to a number of books on the subject and is the author of The Law of TUPE Transfers (Oxford University Press, second edition 2016).
 He is a member of the editorial committee of the Employment Lawyers Association's ELA Briefing.

 Charles is a CEDR accredited mediator and a member of the Employment Law Committees of the Law Society of England and Wales and of the City of London Law Society.
 He is a fee-paid (part-time) employment judge assigned to the Midlands (West) Region and a Deputy Chair of the Central Arbitration Committee.
 He is an Independent Person at the London Borough of Southwark.

 University of Bristol, LL.B., 1988